71% of individuals released from prison are rearrested within five years.

 Children who have experience parental incarceration are six times more likely to go to prison themselves.
 They are also more likely to experience depression, anxiety, low academic performance, school absenteeism, and homelessness.

-Approximately 80% of justice-involved individuals suffer from mental health disorders and 83% struggle with a substance use disorder.
+Approximately 80% of individuals in prison suffer from mental health disorders and 83% struggle with a substance use disorder.

 With limited resources and funding, re-entry service providers typically only focus on one or two areas of need, leading to low success rates after prison.